 About the EC Sales List report

-In the European Union (EU) and in the UK, all companies that sell goods and services to VAT-registered customers, including customers in other European Union (EU) countries, must submit an electronic version of the European Community (EC) Sales List report to their customs and tax authorities.
+In the UK, all companies that sell goods and services to VAT-registered customers, including customers in other European Union (EU) countries, must submit an electronic version of the European Community (EC) Sales List report in XML format through Her Majesty's Revenue and Customs (HMRC) website.
 The EC Sales List report works only for countries in the EU.

 The report includes one line for each type of transaction with the customer, and displays the total amount for each type of transactions.
 There are three types of transactions that the report can include:

 B2B goods and services specify whether you sold a good or a service, and are controlled by the EU Service setting in the VAT posting setup.
 B2B Triangulated Goods indicate whether you engaged in trade with a 3rd party, and are controlled by the EU 3-Party Trade setting on sales documents, such as sales orders, invoices, credit memos, and so on.